-Who should take a gap year?
+Q: Who should take a gap year?

-- have a specific program in mind that you think might clarify your major or career goals.
+- Have a specific program in mind that you think might clarify your major or career goals

-- want to gain experience away from your parents in the “real world” before continuing your education.
+- Want to gain experience away from your parents in the “real world” before continuing your education

-- want to work and save money for college.
+- Want to work and save money for college

-- want to get a global perspective.
+- Want to gain a global perspective

-Will it hurt my chances of college acceptance to be a year older than the rest?
+Q: Will it hurt my chances of college acceptance to be a year older than the rest?

-Nope!
+A: Nope!
 For one, it’s illegal to discriminate based on the age of an applicant.
 Also, as long as you demonstrate to the admissions committee the benefits of your gap year, your time away won't count against you.
 Remember, you can also apply and defer later if you get in.

-How do other students adapt to being older than their classmates?
+Q: How do other students adapt to being older than their classmates?

 For example, maybe you go to Chile to help with environmental initiatives.
 Although you originally wanted to major in environmental studies, the trip helps you realize how quickly you learn foreign languages, leading you to double major in Spanish and international relations instead.

 If that sounds like a lot to you, don't worry — your gap year doesn't necessarily have to be far-reaching and life-changing.
-It’s perfectly understandable to most colleges if you choose to work and save money for a year in order to better afford the high costs of college tuition.
+It’s perfectly understandable to most colleges if you choose to work and save money for a year to better afford the high costs of college tuition.

-Can I get college credit or a stipend/scholarship during my gap year?
+Q: Can I get college credit or a stipend/scholarship during my gap year?

 As for college credit, it depends on the gap-year program you participate in.
 Some offer credit, but it's not typically from the college you'll eventually attend.
 This post has some good advice about why it might be best to forego gap-year credits.

-Will it be harder to get scholarships if I sit out a year?
+Q: Will it be harder to get scholarships if I sit out a year?

-Is a gap year strictly limited to a year?
+Q: Is a gap year strictly limited to a year?
 What if I want to take six months or even 18 months for my experience?

-Where can I read about other students' experiences with gap years?
+Q: Where can I read about other students' experiences with gap years?

-An adviser at MIT said, “From my years in admissions, the overwhelming sentiment from students who have taken a gap year has been: No one ever regrets having taken a gap year, but plenty of people regret not having taken one.”
+An advisor at MIT said, “From my years in admissions, the overwhelming sentiment from students who have taken a gap year has been: No one ever regrets having taken a gap year, but plenty of people regret not having taken one.”
 (Source)